Intelligent-Silicon/AutoUnattend/README.md

 The .ESD file is a more recently introduced, more highly compressed version of the .WIM file.

-As at 20250613:YYYYMMDD, the .ESD file can not be seen or selected in the Windows Image pane found in the bottom left of the Windows System Image Manager [10.0.26100.2454], but you can rename the .ESD file to .WIM and can then select the ```install.wim``` file to work with in the Windows System Image Manager.
+As at 20250613:YYYYMMDD, the .ESD file can not be seen or selected in the Windows Image pane found in the bottom left of the Windows System Image Manager [10.0.26100.2454], but you can rename the .ESD file to .WIM and can then select the subsequent ```install.wim``` file to work in the Windows System Image Manager.

 The MCT and ISO image files, store the ```install.wim``` and ```install.esd``` in ```rootfolder\sources```.